TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/analytics/audit-log.md

 ...
 ```

-When `storage_type` is set to `db`, audit logs will be stored in the main Dashboard storage instead of a file.
+When `storage_type` is set to `db`, audit logs will be stored in the main database storage instead of a file.

 ### Retrieving Audit Logs via API